 Walden is a book about living a simple life among nature.
 This extract shows the author’s feelings on the subject.
 He believes some people are born to be different and should follow their own path, even if that means living apart from society.

-While it’s not specifically about someone who has died, it would make a good tribute to a father who lived life by their own rules.
+While it’s not specifically about someone who has died, it would make a good memorial card verse for a father who lived life by their own rules.

 Why should we be in such haste to succeed

 If a man does not keep pace with his companions,

 Perhaps it is because he hears a different drummer.